TomPadmanathan/takeaway-website/README.md

 -   **MySQL**: Currently using MySQL as the database management system to store and retrieve data efficiently.

+-   **Sequelize**: To query the MySQL database efficiently and to prevent sequrity risks.

 ## Upcoming Changes

 I am committed to continuously improving this project.
 Here are some changes and features I plan to implement in the near future:

--   **Implement Database ORM:** I will be introducing a database ORM (Object-Relational Mapping) to simplify database operations and enhance data integrity.

 -   **Switch from Flatfile to Relational Database:** Migrate from a flatfile data storage system to a more robust relational database to improve data management and scalability.